Updated: January 11, 2023

 Are you in the same shoes as my friend?

-I know this is not an uncommon circumstance, specially for Filipinos where family ties are very close.
+I know this is not an uncommon circumstance, especially for Filipinos where family ties are very close.

 If you are, then what should you do?
 You may be asking, are you responsible for your parents’ debts?
 Should you feel obliged to pay those debts?